Last updated: April 2023

 Full Coverage vs Liability Car Insurance

 You might hear people talking about liability vs full coverage when shopping for car insurance.
 However, you won't actually see the term "full coverage" listed when it's time to get a quote.
 Despite what many people may think, there's no such thing as full coverage car insurance!
-When people refer to "full coverage," they're typically describing a policy that includes the state-required bodily injury and property damage liability insurance, together with comprehensive and collision coverage.
+When people refer to "full coverage," they're typically describing a policy that includes the state-required bodily injury and property damage liability insurance, together with comprehensive coverage and collision coverage.

 Collision and comprehensive are both related to damages that occur to your vehicle.
 Collision coverage can come in handy when your vehicle hits another object or is hit by a hit-and-run driver.